mozilla/experiments-viewer/docs/api.md

 <dl>
   <dt>dataSet</dt>
   <dd>
-    All metrics are connected to a <code>DataSet</code> which is the date the data was created and imported.
-This allows for historical
+    All metrics are connected to a <code>DataSet</code> which is the experiment from which the data was created and imported.
-    <code>DataSet</code>s to exist.
   </dd>

   <dt>populations.name</dt>
   <dd>
     The population this data set applies to.
 Besides "All", some examples
-    include: "channel:release" or "os:darwin".
+    include: "control" or "group-a".
   </dd>

   <dt>type</dt>